Kitware/CMake/Readme.txt

 CMake mailing list in this case: http://www.cmake.org/mailman/listinfo/cmake

-You don't have any previous version of CMake already installed
+If you don't have any previous version of CMake already installed
 --------------------------------------------------------------

 * UNIX/Mac OSX/MinGW/MSYS/Cygwin:

 You need to have a compiler and a make installed.
-Run the configure script you find the in the source directory of CMake.
+Run the bootstrap script you find the in the source directory of CMake.
 You can use the --help option to see the supported options.
 You may want to use the --prefix=<install_prefix> option to specify a custom installation directory for CMake.
-You can run the configure script from within the CMake source directory or any other build directory of your choice.
+You can run the bootstrap script from within the CMake source directory or any other build directory of your choice.
 Once this has finished successfully, run make and make install.
 So basically it's the same as you may be used to from autotools-based
 projects:

-$ ./configure; make; make install
+$ ./bootstrap; make; make install

 * Other Windows:

 You need to download and install a binary release of CMake in order to build CMake.
 You can get these releases from http://www.cmake.org/HTML/Download.html .
-Then proceed with the instructions below:
+Then proceed with the instructions below.

 You already have a version of CMake installed